OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 		2. Select the issue priority as `low`, `medium`, `high`, or `critical`.
 		3. Select the issue size as `XS`, `S`, `M`, `L`, or `XS`.
 		Note that these are relative sizes and not intended to be detailed hourly estimates.
+2. There is not currently a GitHub project board defined for StateDMI, but it could be added to manage issues.

 ### Testing ###